umple/umple/README.md

 **Status** | [![Travis-CI Build Status](https://travis-ci.org/umple/umple.svg?branch=master)](https://travis-ci.org/umple/umple) | [![Travis-CI Build Status](https://travis-ci.org/umple/umple.svg?branch=master)](https://travis-ci.org/umple/umple) | [![Windows Build status](https://ci.appveyor.com/api/projects/status/gf9oqwtwgy4c45q6/branch/master?svg=true)](https://ci.appveyor.com/project/umple/umple/branch/master)

-##Introduction
+## Introduction

 This is the main project for various Umple subprojects and components.

 Umple is a model-oriented programming technology, allowing developers to embed modelling concepts (e.g. UML associations, state machines), patterns, generation templates, and other abstractions in traditional code, and vice versa.
 It generates high quality code for Java, C++ and PhP, as well as diagrams, metrics and many other artifacts.
-It can be embeded in as well as embed the above mentioned.
+It can be embeded in the above languages as well as embed them.

 The project homepage is located at http://umple.org/

-##Development
+## Development
 Umple is developed in itself, guaranteeing robustness; the most recent version of the compiler must be used to compile itself.
 See the wiki for development setup.

 Development follows a model-driven, test-driven, agile, continuous-integration process.
 Umple is hosted currently on Github at http://code.umple.org.
 It was first released in 2007, and the master was on Google Code from 2011 to mid 2015.